Large Cap Fundamental Value

 2. In-Depth Evaluation

-The in-depth evaluation stage of the process is by far, the most vigorous and time-consuming.
+The in-depth evaluation stage of the process is by far, the most rigorous and time-consuming.
 This stage involves detailed research at the industry, company, and security level.

 Analysts conduct industry research concentrated on determining long-run margins and returns on capital.
 We seek to understand the factors that influence changes in supply and demand in order to determine normal industry profitability.
 Competitive analysis, akin to a Porter’s Five Forces approach, is also evaluated to obtain a better understanding of industry risks.
 Our analysts accumulate a body of knowledge over years that enable them to respond to dynamic markets quickly.